WHY IS WEIGHT LOSS SO DIFFICULT?

 If you have been struggling to lose weight because of the above toxins, the first step is to reduce exposure as much as possible.
 Never refill a plastic water bottle or leave it in the sun.
 This causes the oestrogenic plastics to leach into the water.
 Make sure your beauty products, hair products and soaps are paraben free and organic if possible.
 If you buy tinned food, choose the foods that are in oil and throw away the oil.
 Buy organic produce as much as possible.

-To help detoxification, flavonoid rich vegetables and spices will help, like onions, black and green teas, the sulphuric vegetables9.
+To help detoxification, flavonoid rich vegetables and spices will help, like onions, black and green teas, the sulphuric vegetables ((sprouts, cabbage, cauliflower, watercress etc)).
 Some dark chocolates are flavonoid rich as is red wine.
 Ultimately, though, it will help to do some careful liver detoxification.
 Careful because detoxifying is not as simple as it sounds.
 The wrong protocol will make things worse.
 Briefly, the liver detoxifies through a 2 stage process, the second stage being heavily protein dependant.
 Many detox diets avoid or restrict protein.
 Now protein is a major source of food sensitivity, and this is not good for you either.
 Liver detoxification is not to be undertaken lightly.
 Contact me if you need advice about how to do this.

 As far as foods are concerned, the more you can cook yourself, using good fats and oils, the better.